chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 Monad Revisited
 ---------------

-If one wishes to stay closer to the category definition of monads, a Monad is equivalently defined by a unit element `Return` and two operations `Map` and `Multiply`.
+If one wishes to stay closer to the definition of monads from category theory, a Monad is equivalently defined by a unit element `Return` and two operations `Map` and `Multiply` where `Map` must satisfy the functor laws.

 In Haskell:
 ```haskell